ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - Mail
         - Battle Items
         - Key Items
-- Berries
+- [UPDATED] Berries
     - Added 21 Berries
     - Total of 64 berries
     - Berry Pots [HEARTGOLD/SOULSILVER ONLY]
         - As mentioned before, while we don't really talk about remakes, there are some features that are an improvement to the franchise.
         - There is no soil in the Johto remakes.
 So you can carry Berry pots, which is a key item.
         - Why is this relevant?
 Because there's no need to go and check your berries at certain routes.
 YOU CAN CHECK YOUR POTS AT ANY TIME.
 That's a feature that is relevant, it can be time consuming to go and check all berries.
-- Moves
+- [UPDATED] Moves
     - [BIG UPDATE] ALL MOVES had to be reworked (yes, all of them had to have a review).
-From Generation 1-3, move's stats were linked to the Type, Fire Type moves were always special attacks, this is, if you hit with Fire Punch which is essentially a move that is using Physical strength, but it was considered a Special Move because Fire Type moves were always Special.
+        - From Generation 1-3, move's stats were linked to the Type, Fire Type moves were always special attacks, this is, if you hit with Fire Punch which is essentially a move that is using Physical strength, but it was considered a Special Move because Fire Type moves were always Special.
+    - There's a total of 467 Moves in this generation.
-- Games can now be connected to Internet!
+- Games can now connect to Internet!
     - Use of DS friend-codes to connect with other players
     - Enjoy the old features you had in local play but you can do them over the internet now.
 Trade and battle with your friends online.
     - For Free, no subscription or anything.